Cinabutts/MaterialUtilities/docs/differences.md

 - In 2.7x the "popup menu" (Shift+Q) was labeled *Material Specials Menu*, that has been changed to *Material Utilities*.\
   This was the internal name for the menu accessible via the "Down arrow" to the right of the material list (in 2.7x).
     But in 2.8x that's also how that menu is labeled in the UI (in the tooltip) and we shouldn't risk confusing the user by using the same label.
+In this project it's referred to as *Material Utilities Unofficial*.

 - The option to remove separators in the menus was not added.\
   The use for it (especially with todays screen resolutions etc) is questionable, more so weighted against the added